Skip to main content

 Structural measures to strengthen the resilience of the labour market – reform

-• The entry into force of the act establishing a permanent crisis short-time work scheme for businesses in difficulties or seriously threatened with severe difficulties caused by exceptional occurrences beyond their control, building on the experience acquired during the covid-19 crisis, and during the energy crisis in 2022.
+• Entry into force of the act establishing a permanent crisis short-time work scheme for businesses in difficulties or seriously threatened with severe difficulties caused by exceptional occurrences beyond their control, building on the experience acquired during the covid-19 crisis, and during the energy crisis in 2022.
 The act shall include education and training obligations during part-time work;

-• The entry into force of legislative changes in the field of unemployment benefit.
+• Entry into force of legislative changes in the field of unemployment benefit.
 The provisions in the Labour Market Regulation Act on unemployment benefits will be amended with the aim of increasing the employment rate of older people and preventing early exit from the labour market.
 Work shall build on the OECD’s analysis of the pension

 and disability insurance system in Slovenia;